binnes/esp8266Workshop/README.md

 For the workshop instructions please visit this site : [https://binnes.github.io/esp8266Workshop/](https://binnes.github.io/esp8266Workshop/)

+There is also a downloadable PDF containing the workshop instructions available [here]{https://binnes.github.io/esp8266Workshop/pdf/document.pdf}

 ## Updating content

 The workshop instructions are hosted on GitHub pages and are automatically generated from the Markdown in the docs folder of this repo.